Open science: Pragmatic School

 The pragmatic school considers Open Science as the possibility to make knowledge creation and dissemination more efficient by increasing the collaboration throughout the research process.
-Proponents argue that science could be optimized by modularizing the process and opening up the scientific value chain.
+Proponents of the Pragmatic School argue that science becomes more efficient when research stages are conducted transparently and researchers share intermediate results across institutions.
 'Open' in this sense follows very much the concept of open innovation.
 Take for instance transfers the outside-in (including external knowledge in the production process) and inside-out (spillovers from the formerly closed production process) principles to science.
 Web 2.0 is considered a set of helpful tools that can foster collaboration (sometimes also referred to as Science 2.0).
 Further, citizen science is seen as a form of collaboration that includes knowledge and information from non-scientists.
 Fecher and Friesike describe data sharing as an example of the pragmatic school as it enables researchers to use other researchers' data to pursue new research questions or to conduct data-driven replications.
+Finally, open hardware enables replication of physical experiments and reduction in cost of scientific tools to broaden science participation.